commuterjoy/polyfill/README.md

 export PORT=6000; node app.js
 ```

-You should now be able to open [localhost:6000](http://localhost:6000) and see a polyfill for your browser, Eg.
+You should now be able to open [localhost:6000](http://localhost:6000) and see
+a polyfill for your browser, Eg.

 ```
 curl -A 'Gecko/20100101 Firefox/31.0' localhost:6000
 ```

+## Example

+The [localhost:6000](http://localhost:6000/example) shows a fictional polyfill
+loaded in the head of the document and later used to in a simple JS expression
+in the body of the page.

+## Usage

-The middleware adds the polyfill (String) to the response object meaning you can pass it to your templates (perhaps for embedding inside your &lt;head&gt; tags, before you load your JS code, Eg.
+The middleware adds the polyfill (String) to the response object meaning you
+can pass it to your templates (perhaps for embedding inside your &lt;head&gt;
+tags, before you load your JS code, Eg.

 ```
 app.use(polyfill);